| Title: | Time Series Forecasting with uncertainty quantification |

 The results are stored in an object of class 'ForecastComb::foreccomb_res', for which separate plot and summary functions are provided.

-Returns an object of class ForecastComb::foreccomb_res
+Returns an object of class ForecastComb::foreccomb_res with the following components:

 Method |